arogozhnikov/arogozhnikov.github.io/_posts/2016-08-15-secret-of-ml.markdown

     \text{MSE} = \sum_{\text{leaf}=1}^{L} n_\text{leaf} \times  p_{\text{leaf}, 1} (1 - p_{\text{leaf}, 1}) = \text{Gini impurity}
 $$</div>
 ... which is nothing but Gini impurity summed over leaves.
-It is easy to notice that in case of classification with multiple classes we need to first perform one-hot encoding and then minimize MSE to get the same splitting rule as provided by Gini.
+It is easy to notice that in the case of classification with multiple classes we need to first perform one-hot encoding and then minimize MSE to get the same splitting rule as provided by Gini.

 ## Why Entropy splitting = LogLoss minimization?